Single Vector

 [1] 7

-Simple operations like addition, subtraction, multiplication, and other arithmetic are part of the operations that can be performed on vectors.
+Simple operations like addition, subtraction, multiplication, division, and so on, are the operations that can be performed on vectors.
+We can also use functions on them as shown in Chapter 4.

 # Arithmetic Operation